joshglenen/Echo-Orientation/README.md

   //todo//

   # 3D orientation using five pressure sensors (microphones)
   This method uses a shperical model with 3 sesnors on the horizontal axis and a sensor on either pole.
 This is the minimal configuration of sensors for a practical definition.
 Adding more sensors increases sensitivity.
 This is an expensive solution for high quality components which is indicates how important directional filters such as the human body are.
 A proper filter reduces the amount of sensors by at least 60%!
 This model uses three axis and two rotational angles.
-The circuit and program are not provided but a simple model is included below.
+The circuit and program are not provided.

-  //todo//